Accessibility allows people with disabilities to interact with the same technologies as non-disabled people.

 Benefits and key features

 Accessibility services are available to the entire MIT community at no cost.

 Projects must be MIT based; we do not work with outside clients.

-To determine the appropriate accessibility method for your needs, we advise scheduling a quick meeting to discuss your goals at the beginning of our collaboration.
-Contact us to request additional information or services.
+To determine the appropriate accessibility method for your needs, contact the Accessibility Team to schedule a quick meeting to discuss your goals.